Ipotrick/Daxa/wiki/Tutorial.md

 We also need to upload the vertex buffer to the GPU.
 We could just hardcode the vertex positions and colors in the shader, but for demonstration we will upload the vertex buffer.

-The command encoder has functionality to make this easy.
+The command recorder has functionality to make this easy.

 Let's start by creating another pre-declared task which will upload the vertex data to a buffer:
 ```cpp